 SMS vs. Email Marketing: Which Is More Effective?

-If you’re looking to foster community around your brand, SMS and email marketing are likely the two top channels you’ve heard of.
-Perhaps you’re already leveraging one or both, and need to adjust your marketing efforts due to budget shifts.
+Looking to foster community around your brand?
+SMS and email marketing are likely the two top channels you’ve heard of.
+You may already be leveraging one—or both—but are still unsure how to maximize your marketing efforts or are looking to adjust due to budget shifts.
+Whatever the case, investing in the right channel can make or break your community-building efforts.

-Whatever the case, here’s a simple, yet insightful, guide to help you solve the SMS vs. email marketing dilemma.
-When revenue is on the line, you want to ensure what you're investing in generates real engagement, conversion, and loyalty.
-This is just one piece of our latest SMS marketing industry updates.
+This simple guide distills some of our latest SMS marketing industry updates to help you solve the SMS vs. email marketing dilemma.
+The choice isn’t always black and white, but when revenue is on the line, what you’re investing in should generate real engagement, conversion, and loyalty.

 Let’s get started.